Esri/cluster-simulator-for-geoevent/README.md

 # cluster-simulator-for-geoevent

-This Simulator functions as a source of data feeding GeoEvents into a cluster of ArcGIS Servers running GeoEvent Extension.
+This simulator functions as a source of data feeding GeoEvents into a cluster of ArcGIS Servers running the GeoEvent Extension.
 This application is a JavaFX application.

 ![App](cluster-simulator-for-geoevent.png?raw=true)